JuliaPlots/Plots.jl/README.md

 For matrices, data is split by columns.
 For functions, data is mapped.
 For DataFrames, a Symbol/Symbols in place of x/y will map to the relevant column(s).

-Here are some example usages... remember you can always use `plot!` to update an existing plot, and that, unless specified, you will update the `currentPlot()`.
+Here are some example usages... remember you can always use `plot!` to update an existing plot, and that, unless specified, you will update the `current()`.

 ```julia
 plot()                                    # empty plot object